 There is undoubtedly an ethical issue to consider – the risk of low-income pet owners being ‘priced out’ of veterinary care.
 But we suggest that this can and will be addressed by new entrants who spot a gap in the market for a low-cost, no-frills service.

 Leaders who feel bad about price raises should consider the costs of inaction on their (likely exhausted) veterinary team.
 What will feel worse, turning a couple of clients off your service, or losing another vet or nurse?
-Each loss being another step to a tipping point where there is complete collapse in ability to serve clients.
+Each loss is another step to a tipping point where there is complete collapse inability to serve clients.

 Whilst many clinics are struggling under the pressure of this unprecedented veterinary demand, the influx of revenue from these clients has left many leaders scratching their heads with difficult decisions to make.